Congratulations! You have decided to be married in St Laurence Church, Ansley.

 We hope this guide will tell you all you need to know about getting married at St Laurence Church, but if you have any questions, please do not hesitate to contact the Churchwarden Diana Kealey by following the link on this website.

-The is a statutory charge for any wedding this is set centrally.
+There is a statutory charge for any wedding.
+This is set centrally.

-Other cost that are applied by the church (these are set annually and available on request)
+Other costs that are applied by the church (these are set annually and available on request)

 - Car park attendant – if you are expecting more than 35 cars it will be necessary to have a car park attendant to provide sufficient parking for all your guests using part of the farmers land/yard.
 This will ensure that the lane is kept clear for the bridal party and other lane users.